mchalapuk/wson-event-connector/README.md

    from JavaScript.
  * [`SensorReadingEvent`][sensor-reading-event], as it's not implemented by any browser.
- * Non-standard vendor-specific events.
+ * Non-standard vendor-specific events and properties.
+These should be implemented in separate module (e.g. `wson-mozilla-controller`).
+   This module exports many JavaScript classes which simplifies this task (check the [source code][code] for details).

 [blob-event]: https://developer.mozilla.org/en-US/docs/Web/API/BlobEvent
 [blob]: https://developer.mozilla.org/en-US/docs/Web/API/Blob
 [sensor-reading-event]: https://w3c.github.io/sensors/#the-sensor-reading-event-interface

-## Properties Not Serialized?
+[code]: index.js

+## Why are some properties not serialized?

-Following properties are not serialized:
+Following properties are by default not serialized:

  * [`Event.defaultPrevented`][default-prevented], because initial value
   of this property is always `true` ([`Event.preventDefault()`][prevent-default]